-Metric 8 - Net promoter score 2020: +55; Target: +50
+Metric 8 - Net Promoter Score 2022: +59; Target: +50

-Net Promoter Score is calculated based on the question: "On a scale of 1-10, how likely is it that you would recommend us to a friend or colleague?"
-Based on the number a customer selects, they are categorised as promoters, passives or detractors.
-The score is the difference between promoters and detractors.
-The Company has an independent organisation collect all of its customer experience data to ensure neutrality and accuracy.
-In any sector a score of +50 and above is deemed to be excellent and the business is delighted that customers reported such strong performance across the year on this important metric.
+Net Promoter Score is calculated based on the question: "On a scale of 0-10, how likely is it that you would recommend us to a friend or colleague?"
+Based on the score a customer selects out of 10, they are categorised as Promoters (if they score 9 or 10), Passives (if they score 7 or 8) and Detractors (if they score 6 or lower).
+The overall score is calculated by subtracting the percentage of Detractors from the percentage of Promoters.
+The Company uses an independent organisation to collect all of its customer experience data to ensure neutrality.
+In any sector, a score of +50 and above is deemed to be excellent and the Business is delighted that new customers have consistently scored us high on Net Promoter Score throughout the year.